Applicability

 Start the development server:

-php artisan serveUse an API tool like Postman to test the following endpoints:
+php artisan serveUse an API tool such as Postman to test the following interfaces: